gnascimento/lgtm-stack/README.md

    - `container_memory_usage_bytes` - Container memory usage

-## Additional Components
+## OpenTelemetry

+OpenTelemetry is a set of APIs, libraries, agents, and instrumentation to provide observability for cloud-native software.
+It consists of three main components:

+- **OpenTelemetry SDK**: Libraries for instrumenting applications to collect telemetry data (traces, metrics, logs).
+- **OpenTelemetry Collector**: A vendor-agnostic agent that collects, processes, and exports telemetry data to backends.
+- **OpenTelemetry Protocol (OTLP)**: A standard for telemetry data exchange between applications and backends.

+In this setup, we will use the OpenTelemetry Collector to route telemetry data to the appropriate backends (Loki, Tempo, Mimir).

 ### OpenTelemetry Collector

 The OpenTelemetry Collector acts as a central hub for all telemetry data, routing it to the appropriate backends (Loki, Tempo, Mimir).
-This simplifies the integration of new services/applications and ensures all telemetry data is collected and stored correctly.

 To install the OpenTelemetry Collector: